African Cats: Critical response

-On the review aggregator website Rotten Tomatoes, 73% of 79 critics' reviews are positive, with an average rating of 6.30/10.
-The website's consensus reads, "It isn't quite as majestic as its subjects, but African Cats boasts enough astounding footage -- and a big enough heart -- to keep things entertaining."
-Metacritic, which uses a weighted average, assigned the film a score of 61 out of 100, based on 20 critics, indicating "generally favorable reviews."
+Rotten Tomatoes gave the film a score of 73% based on reviews from 79 critics, with an average rating of 6.30/10.
+The website's consensus reads: "It isn't quite as majestic as its subjects, but African Cats boasts enough astounding footage -- and a big enough heart -- to keep things entertaining".
+Metacritic, which uses a weighted average, assigned the film a score of 61 out of 100, based on 20 critics, indicating "generally favorable" reviews.